emschu/oerc/README.md

 # Project guidelines
 - This project is non-commercial.
 - Private/commercial sector tv or radio stations will *never* be part of this project.
-- This project shall be an instrument mainly to analyze the program and constructively improve public-law tv and radio stations.
+- This project shall be an instrument mainly to analyse the program and constructively improve public-law tv and radio stations.
 - This project would be superfluous, if there was a public API for public data, OpenData...
-- Minimize traffic and external load to the least needed.
+- Minimise traffic and external load to the least needed.

 <a name="similar-projects"></a>
 ## Similar projects: